 If someone gives up looking for work, on the other hand, the BLS does not count them in the unemployment rate.
 If someone retires, goes back to school or leaves the workforce to take care of children or other family members, that is not unemployment because they no longer look for work.
 Even if they would prefer a job, the BLS doesn't count them as unemployed unless they looked in the past month.

 People who have searched in the past year, but not the past month, are called marginally unemployed.
-The BLS calls this the “real unemployment rate.”
-Some people say the government undercounts unemployment by reporting the official rate, rather than the “real” rate.
+The BLS considers this the U-5 and U-6 alternative measures of labor underutilization, or known more broadly as the “real unemployment rate.”
+Some people say that the government undercounts unemployment by reporting the official rate, rather than the “real” rate.